How to Create a Container Water Garden for Small Spaces

 What type of fountain head will you use to create the feature that you prefer?
 There are bubble dome attachments, traditional fountain heads, and more.
 Thankfully most water garden fountain kits will provide several from which you can choose your favorite.

 Lights are a great feature to add as well.
 Floating solar lights, underwater spotlights, and others are just a few possibilities.
+My personal favorite are floating solar lights.
+They never need their batteries replaced thanks to the built-in solar panel on top.
 Try and not add too many so as to not disrupt the fish in your container.
 It is after all a small space and fish too need sleep!

 Once you have your ideas ready it's time to put them into action.
 Creating your own container water garden is easier than you think.
 Simply follow the steps below: